R0yalTak/ValHax/README.md

 All in one Mono-injected .dll.

-1.Open Valheim, and then valheimpackagedhack.exe.
+1.Open Valheim, and then RR.exe.

-2.Type "INJECT" in the console that opens.

-Thanks to https://github.com/warbler/SharpMonoInjector/commits?author=warbler for the injector code couldnt be possible without it.
+2.Select valheim under Pre-loaded and press inject.

         //Total Controls
         //~~~~~~~~~~~~~~